-Webinars: When you want to speak to people around the world about a subject, a webinar can allow you to complete this objective.
-Rather than renting an expensive banquet room and charging high entry fees to cover the costs, webinars provide you and your audience a low cost, online alternative.
-Users can engage throughout the webinar and even provide their questions in a chat that can be address after the webinar is complete.
+- Webinars: When you want to speak to people around the world about a subject, a webinar can allow you to complete this objective.
+Rather than renting an expensive banquet room and charging high entry fees to cover the costs, webinars provide you and your audience with a low-cost, online alternative.
+Users can engage throughout the webinar and even provide their questions in a chat that can be addressed after the webinar is complete.

-Podcast: in a increasingly video oriented world, the spoken word still generates a lot of internet traffic and marketing buzz.
-A podcast can also be in video format, but consumption of the audio broadcast are the foundation of the podcast world.
+- Podcast: in an increasingly video-oriented world, the spoken word still generates a lot of internet traffic and marketing buzz.
+A podcast can also be in video format, but consumption of the audio broadcast is the foundation of the podcast world.
 Wiki definition – “is an episodic series of digital audio or video files which a user can download to listen.
 Alternatively, the word “podcast” may refer to the individual component of such a series or to an individual media file.”

 Did I miss something?
 Let me know about it.

 Side note, the list of assets was produced by William Hogsett but the descriptions were contributed by various staff members.